vkavitska/mini-blog-react-redux/README.md

   ...
   ]
 ```
-When we need to get comments information we fetch informqtion from the URL (id-post id):
+When we need to get comments information we fetch information from the URL (id-post id):
 ```
 https://jsonplaceholder.typicode.com/posts/${id}/comments
 ```
-When we need to get user information we fetch informqtion from the URL (id- user id):
+When we need to get user information we fetch information from the URL (id- user id):
 ```
 https://jsonplaceholder.typicode.com//users/${id}
 ```